amogh2004/CN-Assignments/Assignment1/Info_A08.md

 c)The port number on the server (optional)</br>
 d)The location of the resource in the directory structure of the server</br>
 e)A fragment identifier (optional)</br></br>
+**TCPDUMP OF COMMUNICATION**</br>
+tcpdump is a common packet analyzer that runs under the command line.
+It allows the user to display TCP/IP and other packets being transmitted or received over a network to which the computer is attached. tcpdump prints the contents of network packets.
+It can read packets from a network interface card or from a previously created saved packet file. tcpdump can write packets to standard output or a file.</br></br>